BNLIF/wire-cell-docs/docs/viz/bee.md

 | Pan    | Right button drag | Left / Right / Up / Down | Three-finger swipe |
 | Zoom in / Zoom out | Mouse wheel | Shift+Up / Shift+Down | Pinch & Zoom |

+# Advanced Interactions

+## Show and Overlay results from different algorithms

+Bee supports any algorithms that produce a set of 3D space points (with or without charge).
+In the right control panel, the "Recon" folder shows the list of algorithms that Bee can load.
+By default, only the first one is loaded and its space points are displayed on screen.
+To show others:

+- Click on the name of the algorithm.
+If it is not loaded yet, Bee will download its space points from the server.
+- Notice that the left panel now shows the name, size, opacity and color of the current actively selected algorithm.
+- Increase the opacity until it is displayed on screen.
+- You can now switch to other algorithms to adjust their opacity so that they can be overlayed.
+- You may need to uncheck the "Show Charge" checkbox (on the right panel) so that the algorithm can be represented by a single color.

 # Hotkeys

-Users may find it conveninet that most actions in BEE can be achieved using keyboard shortcuts.
+Users may find it convenient that most actions in BEE can be achieved using keyboard shortcuts.
-The full list of hotkeys can be found through "Menu -> View -> Hotkey List", and is also summarized below:
+The full list of hot-keys can be found through "Menu -> View -> Hotkey List", and is also summarized below:

 <table class='table'>
     <thead>